oliolioli/Robotics/Sensors.md

 # E-Puck Sensors #

-The following is a detailed analysis of the sensors (infrared distance sensors, infrared floor sensors, camera, microphones and object recognition via programming interface).
+The following is a detailed analysis of the sensors
+- infrared distance sensor
+- infrared floor sensors
+- camera, microphones
+- object recognition via programming interface

+## Proximity infra-red sensors ##

+We initialise the robot's sensors and calibrate the infrared sensors.
+We plot the calibration data.
+For now, we are only interested in the proximity infrared sensors (PROX RIGHT FRONT and PROX LEFT FRONT) of the robot front.
+The relevant information can be found in the GCTronic specification[^1]

 ![image](https://github.com/oliolioli/Robotics/assets/4264535/60756dc9-6ed8-4cfa-9c25-9c1cd0529279)